-People take car loans to fulfill their dreams of owning a vehicle.
-Car loans have helped people of moderate means acheive their dream of owning a car without going through any hassles.
+People take car loans to fulfil their dreams of owning a vehicle.
+Car loans have helped people of moderate means achieve their dream of owning a car without going through any hassles.
 With the range of car loans available in the market, anyone with a stable income can take a car loan.
 Loans are typically closed when a borrower completes all instalments and finishes the loan tenure.
 Moreover, it is also possible for a borrower to pre-close a loan by paying off the loan amount before the end of the loan term.

 People typically pre-close their car loans when they have excess money to do so.
 When there is a sudden inflow of money, many people prefer to end their debt rather than paying monthly instalments.
 Closing a loan brings peace of mind for many people.
 However, it must be noted that pre-closure of loans comes with a price tag.

 Banks and other financial institutions make money on loans through the interest money paid by borrowers.
 When a borrower pays off the loan early, the bank is bound to lose a certain portion of the expected interest money.
 Hence, there is a prepayment penalty associated with the loan amount if you want to close it early.
 This penalty is charged to offset the loss in interest income caused by early repayment.
 The prepayment charges may vary from bank to bank.
 Though there are additional charges associated with pre-closure, it could sometimes work to the advantage of the borrower.

 As noted earlier, there is a penalty charge associated with pre-closure of loan amounts.
 Before you pre-close your car loan, you must take into account the approximate penalty charges involved in doing so.
 If you are at the end of the payment term, it does not make much sense to pre-close the car loan by paying extra penalty amount.
 You may consider pre-closing the loan if you have paid only a few instalments on the loan.
 When pre-closing the car loan, make sure that the penalty amount is reasonable compared to the total interest to be paid.